-In addition to having an impact on the horse’s welfare and future career, severe musculoskeletal injury also poses a serious safety concern for jockeys.
-The main reason for a jockey to suffer injury in a race is a horse sustaining a catastrophic injury or sudden death.
-Researchers in the US found that a jockey was 171 times more likely to be injured when a horse they were riding in a race died.
-In thoroughbred racing, the most common life-threatening injury to horses involves fractures of bones in the fetlock.
-Therefore, the best way we can improve safety and welfare of both horses and jockeys is to highlight risk factors for fractures in an attempt to prevent these catastrophic injuries from occurring.
+In addition to having an impact on the horse’s welfare, severe musculoskeletal injury poses a serious danger for riders, who are at risk when a horse sustains a catastrophic injury or suffers sudden death.
+Researchers in the U.S. found that a jockey was 171 times more likely to be injured when a horse they were riding in a race died.
+In Thoroughbred racing, the most common life-threatening injury to horses involves fractures of bones in the fetlock.
+Therefore, the best way to improve safety and welfare of both horses and jockeys is to highlight risk factors for fractures in an attempt to prevent these catastrophic traumas.